 See the new Savings rate page here.

 If you’re looking for an answer to the post title, the short answer is “Try to do both”.
-Both methods will save you equally many years in the process of reaching financial independance.
+Both methods will save you equally many years in the process of reaching financial independence.
 Higher income is preferred as it gives you better options to choose what you want to spend your money on.
-But sometimes it’s easier to cut down your spendings than getting a raise.
+But sometimes it’s easier to cut down your spending than getting a raise.